conduktor/conduktor-docs/docs/navigation/console/topics/topic-graphs/index.md

 ---
 sidebar_position: 7
-title: Topic Graphs & Alerts
+title: Topic graphs and alerts
 description: Conduktor Platform can help you to send messages into your topic.
 It's a useful feature for testing something without having to write a complete application.
 ---

-## Topic Graphs
+## Topic graphs

 When you browse any Topic Details page, you will see the associated Graphs associated to this topic:

 - Produce and Consume rate
 - Number of Records
 - Disk Usage